 TCAS can be improved by using the interrogation signal transmitted from a TCAS unit as a radar transmitter with a receiver to receive reflections.
-In a first preferred embodiment Since March 29, a temporary flight restriction . . . has 20 the standard TCAS antennas are used to receive the reflections of the TCAS signal.
+In a first preferred embodiment the standard TCAS antennas are used to receive the reflections of the TCAS signal.
 Although one of the TCAS antennas is a directional antenna, its directionality is currently limited to 90 degree quadrants.
 The time delays between the transmitted signal and the reflections are used to determine the range of other aircraft and are used to match the range and number of targets to the TCAS transponder signals normally received.
 Doppler analysis can be used to confirm the speeds of the targets.
-In a second preferred embodiment a separate directional receiving antenna is used to give both the range 30 and bearing to aircraft and other objects in the vicinity of the user's aircraft even when other aircraft are not equipped with
+In a second preferred embodiment a separate directional receiving antenna is used to give both the range and bearing to aircraft and other objects in the vicinity of the user's aircraft even when other aircraft are not equipped with TCAS.

-ADS-B can be improved by using the signal transmitted from an ADS-B unit as a radar transmitter with the ADS-B This is an extreme situation that has been presented to us, 35 receiver used to receive reflections.
+ADS-B can be improved by using the signal transmitted from an ADS-B unit as a radar transmitter with the ADS-B receiver used to receive reflections.
 In a third preferred embodiment a standard omni-directional antenna is used to receive the reflections of the ADS-B signal.
-The time delays between the transmitted signal and the reflections are used to determine the range of other aircraft and match the range and 40 number of targets to the ADS-B signals normally received.
+The time delays between the transmitted signal and the reflections are used to determine the range of other aircraft and match the range and number of targets to the ADS-B signals normally received.
 Doppler analysis can be used to confirm the speeds of the targets.
 In a fourth preferred embodiment a directional receive antenna is used to give both the range and bearing to aircraft and other objects in the vicinity of the user's aircraft even when other aircraft are not equipped with ADS-B.

-Aircraft using spread spectrum radar can be detected by using two separate receiving systems, each with its own antenna and receiver.
+Aircraft using spread spectrum radar can be detected by 55 using two separate receiving systems, each with its own antenna and receiver.
 Each receiving system is configured to have the same frequency range and bandwidth.
 The output of each receiver system is digitized to have the same number of samples in a frame of data.
-A cross-correlation is then performed between the two data frames.
+A cross-correlation is then per-formed between the two data frames.
 The noise produced by each receiver system is completely independent of each other so the internally generated noise is uncorrelated.
 If there is a correlation between the data frames from two receiver systems it can only have come from an external source, such as a spread spectrum signal.